-Generally, contract revenue has a majority of agreements in which the Company receives a substantial up-front payment upon various milestones over the life of the agreement.
+In a majority of agreements that produce contract revenue, the Company receives a substantial up-front payment and additional payments upon the achievement of various milestones over the life of the agreement.
 This results in deferred revenue and is relieved upon delivery of the applicable adhesive patch kits or RNA extraction results.
 Changes in accounts receivable and deferred revenue were not materially impacted by any other factors.

 The Company records a deferred revenue liability if a customer pays consideration before the Company transfers a good or service to the customer.
 Deferred revenue primarily represents upfront milestone payments, for which consideration is received prior to when goods/services are completed or delivered.
-Deferred revenue at March 31, 2020 and December 31, 2019 was \$1.1 million and \$1.4 million, respectively.
+Deferred revenue at June 30, 2020 and December 31, 2019 was \$1.0 million and \$1.4 million, respectively.